EternalCodeTeam/multification/README.md

 </div>

-# About Multification
+## About

-Multification allows you to easily create configurable notifications and messages inside your plugin.
+Multification makes it simple to create customizable notifications and messages within your plugin.
+It offers a range of features, including:
-The library provides a lot of features such as:

 - 💭 Chat messages
 - 📕 Title & Subtitle